LukasBarry/Pundit-Blog/README.md

-# README
+# PUNDIT BLOG

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple blog app I am using to test the gem Pundit on my system

-* Ruby version
+* Ruby version - 2.3.0

-* System dependencies
+* System dependencies - None

 * Configuration

-* Database creation
+* Database creation - PostgreSQL Database

-* Database initialization
+* Database initialization - rake db:create

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...